labtroll/KiCad-Simulations/741/README.md

 # A bipolar 741 operational amplifier
 Including a description and example how to generate a subcircuit model for the 741 with help of the Eeschema internal circuit.

+See [howto-subcircuit.txt](howto-subcircuit.txt) on how to generate a subcircuit model for KiCad from a KiCad circuit.

 :warning: This directory contains multiple `.kicad_pro` projects with associated `.kicad_sch` schematics files.

 ## Project `741_circuit.kicad_*`